 This guide will help you learn more about open educational resources (OER), why they are important, and how you can implement them in your classes.

 The Why Use OER? page explains some key points of why OER may be a good fit for you.
-On-Campus Support will point you to resources at Fredonia to help you implement OER.
-OER Textbooks and Courses provides you with links to open textbooks and courses already available for you to browse, while Additional OER links you to other forms of OER.
+Defining OER explains how OER differ from other free resources.
+On-Campus Support will point you to resources at Fredonia to help you implement OER, including a Course Redesign Incentive of up to $750.
+The Finding OER section will help you find pre-existing OER textbooks, courses, and other learning resources.
 Searching for OER provides help in seeking out OER from other sources.
 Finally, Copyright v.
 Creative Commons provides information on this often confusing aspect of OER.

 Reed Library is here to support Fredonia faculty and staff in the adoption of OER.
 We offer the following services: